ppissias/xsrpcj/README.md

 Notice that we need to pass a "callback handler" (`cbHandler`) when we instantiate `ExampleClientServiceImpl`.
 We need to do this for each service that implements a callback, as we need to provide a handler for the asynchronous callback messages.

-So if we used no services with callbacks, the constructor would not need a callback handler and if we used 10 services with callbacks, the constructor would need 10 callback handlers, one for each service.

 In our particular case, we only have 1 service with a callback, so we need to provide just 1 callback handler.

 The callback handler needs to implement an interface which defines a method able to process the callback  messages.
 In our particular example it looks like: